-At one point in this continent’s history, we had no legal mechanisms for the conservation of migratory birds.
+At one point in this continent’s history, we had no legal mechanisms for wildlife management and conservation.
 At one point, unregulated hunting and development had reduced this continent’s waterfowl populations to terrifyingly low numbers.
 We almost lost the wood duck, Canada geese were in danger, trumpeter swans had declined significantly, and habitat was being lost at dramatic rates.
 Then in 1916, North Americans made a statement about the present and future value of migratory birds and passed the Migratory Bird Treaty.
 Hunters and conservationists supported the treaty.
 In 1937, Ducks Unlimited was started with the goal of conserving waterfowl habitat.
 Hunters and conservationists were early supporters of their efforts.
 These events, one in the middle of World War I and the other the Great Depression and the Dust Bowl, were successful because hunters and conservationists prioritised wildlife and habitat above everything else.

 The Government of Canada just opened a public consultation period on a proposal to increase service fees for the Migratory Game Bird Hunting Permits and Canadian Wildlife Habitat Conservation Stamp, which is open to public comments until March 21, 2018.
 Already the political divisions and quibbling have begun.